Food Labeling – An Overview

-Following the death of 107 people due to ingestion of elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), the Food, Drug, and Cosmetic Act (FDCA) preempted the Food and Drugs Act of 1906.
+Following the death of 107 people due to ingestion of elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), the Food, Drug, and Cosmetic Act (FDCA) was passed and preempted the Food and Drugs Act.
 The FDCA focused on the issues of food misbranding and adulteration and serves as a basic framework for food regulation by the FDA and the USDA.
-It created food standards, authorized inspections of factories, and provided for court injunctions as remedy for violations, in addition to the already existing seizure and prosecution remedies.
+It created food standards, authorized inspections of factories, and provided for court injunctions as a remedy for violations, in addition to the already existing seizure and prosecution remedies.
 Since 1938, the FDCA has been amended a number of times and related laws have been enacted.
-The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, or food security threats.
+The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, and food security threats.

-The movement toward federal regulation of foodstuffs also entailed a movement toward disclosure of food contents.
-The 1938 FDCA required in part that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
-In addition, a list of ingredients was required on certain products.
-The law also prohibited false or misleading statements in food labeling and prevented the introduction in interstate commerce of adulterated or misbranded food (21 U.S.C. § 331).
+The movement toward federal regulation of food also entailed a movement toward disclosure of food contents.
+The 1938 FDCA required that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
+Furthermore, a list of ingredients was required on certain products.
+The law also prohibited false or misleading statements in food labeling and prevented the introduction of adulterated or misbranded food in interstate commerce (21 U.S.C. § 331).
 Violations were treated with injunctions, monetary penalties, and potential jail time (21 U.S.C. §§ 332-333).

-In 1990, Congress passed the Nutrition Labeling and Education Act requiring uniform nutrition labeling.
-The labeling standards focused on the relationship between food contents and healthy diets, and labeling standards began to provide adequate information to consumers regarding the content of food, such as disclosure of the food’s nutritional properties and added nutrients.
-The Act also regulated nutrition content claims and health claims.
+Congress, in 1990, passed the Nutrition Labeling and Education Act requiring uniform nutrition labeling.
+The labeling standards focused on the relationship between food contents and healthy diets, and labeling standards began to provide adequate information to consumers regarding the content of food.
+The Nutrition Labeling and Education Act also regulated nutrition content claims and health claims.

 Sample of Food Labeling Issues